toobuntu/homebrew-radiola/docs/NOTES.md

 ## Sparkle Updater Behavior

+Radiola uses the Sparkle framework for update checks.
+Sparkle reads its configuration, including the appcast URL, from the Radiola app bundle’s `Info.plist` and honors overrides set in user defaults.
+During both automatic and manual checks, it downloads the appcast feed to determine whether newer versions are available.

-Radiola uses Sparkle for updates, which checks a hardcoded appcast feed.
-To prevent Radiola 8 from offering newer versions, the cask:
+To prevent Radiola 8 from offering updates beyond the version provided by this tap, the cask writes the following user defaults to `~/Library/Preferences/com.github.SokoloffA.Radiola.plist`:

-- disables automatic update checks (`SUEnableAutomaticChecks`)
+- `SUEnableAutomaticChecks` — disables automatic update checks
-- overrides the feed URL (`SUFeedURL`)
+- `SUFeedURL` — sets a tap-controlled appcast URL

 These keys are removed during uninstall.

-This approach avoids accidental upgrades while keeping Radiola functional.
+This prevents accidental upgrades while keeping Radiola functional.

 ## Blocking the Update Feed